 To illustrate the features of AFRANCI and facilitate the reader's understanding we generated a simple artificial problem and dataset in the RoboCup Rescue setting.
 The problem we devised is to decide if a ambulance or fireman should rescue or not a civilian to a nearest refuge.
 The civilian is somewhere in a burning building.
-The decision is commonly made on localisation and agent's and civilian's life conditions.
-The independent variables include the position (X, Y) of the ambulance, fireman and of the civilian person, the life measure of the fireman1, the life measure of the civilian person, the state of the ambulance (busy/free) to receive the civilian, the difficulty of the civilian rescue situation and the position (X, Y) of the nearest refuge (rescue building).
+The decision is commonly made based on the localisation and agent's and civilian's life conditions.
+The main independent variables include: the position (X, Y) of the ambulance, fireman, building on fire, fire brigade, the nearest refuge (rescue building), and of the civilian; the life condition measure of the fireman and civilian 4, the building volatile information is composed of earlier burnt, state and structure; the state of the ambulance (busy/free) to receive the civilian and of the fireman (busy/free) to extinguish the fire or to rescue the civilian; a measure that assesses the difficulty of the civilian rescue situation.

-The system devised is composed by two modules that encode the decision of the fireman and the civilian, a module that encode decision of the ambulance and a third module to combine fireman and ambulance deci-
+The system devised is composed by several modules that encode the decision of the fireman and the civilian and particularly a main module to combine fireman and ambulance decisions.
+Figure 1 shows the modular structure of the